Depends On

 Proposition 3.2 (Operational relational coherence).
 Relational coherence quantifies the total correlations (both classical and quantum) between and .
 It equals the cost in bits of erasing all correlations between and while preserving the individual states and Groisman, Popescu, Winter, 2005.

 Proposition 3.3 (Operational conservation).
-Coherence conservation ( under admissible transformations) is operationally equivalent to:
+Local coherence conservation (inputs equal outputs at every interaction node) is operationally equivalent to:

 (i) No-creation: No physical process can increase the total information content of the universe.